Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Autonomic Nervous and Immune Systems

-Fibromyalgia, chronic fatigue syndrome and diabetes are all associated with low heart rate variability (HRV) (enhanced sympathetic nervous system activity).
+Fibromyalgia, chronic fatigue syndrome, and diabetes are all associated with low heart rate variability (HRV) (enhanced sympathetic nervous system activity).
 Low HRV in diabetes is believed to originate in damage to parasympathetic nerve fibers in the vagus nerve.
-Low HRV in diabetes has long thought to be an early marker of later autonomic neuropathy, and is associated with both large and small fiber neuropathy (34).
+Low HRV in diabetes has long been thought to be an early marker of later autonomic neuropathy and is associated with both large and small-fiber neuropathy (34).

 Lower HRV in diabetes is associated with the pro-inflammatory cytokine IL-6.
 Insulin resistance is associated with increased levels of IL-6, TNF-a and c-reactive protein.
 It’s not clear if this low-grade inflammatory state contributes to insulin resistance or vice versa, but the fact that all three inflammatory markers have been found in some ME/CFS studies suggests a similar type of inflammation could be occurring.